robcss/mrwolfa/readme.md

 [![config.png](https://i.postimg.cc/sDBLvckY/config.png)](https://postimg.cc/7fk9RgYh)

-Set HOOK_URL to your app url. which you can find down on the same page under the **Domains** section.
+Set HOOK_URL to your app url, which you can find down on the same page under the **Domains** section.

 Set BOT_TOKEN to your bot token.

 PORT will be set automatically by Heroku.

-NODE_ENV will be set to "production" by Heroku**.
+NODE_ENV will be set to "production" by Heroku.

 ### Login to Heroku via CLI
 ```